January 22, 2018

 With a variable rate, by contrast, the rate may vary.
 Your interest rate can go up, come down, or remain the same – depending upon prevailing interest rates.
 The rate may rise if economic conditions send interest rates higher, for example, or it may fall – which would make your loan less expensive – if prevailing conditions send rates lower.
 Because of the inherent potential of variable rates to change, you should check to see if the loan has caps or limits placed on high the rate can go during any given timeframe.
 But these kinds of loans can also potentially work in your favor to trigger lower monthly payments.
 That’s because if interest rates fall you’ll capture more savings – whereas with a fixed rate loan even if rates plummet the rate you pay will remain exactly the same.

 That ensures that the lender gets paid on time, as long as you keep sufficient funds in your bank account.
 In exchange for that reassurance, many lenders will agree to give you an interest rate discount.
-Since the amount of interest you pay has a significant and direct impact upon the size of your monthly payment, these kinds of incentives are yet another factor that can affect your student loan interest rate.
+Since the amount of interest you pay has a direct impact upon the size of your monthly payment, these incentives are another factor that can affect your student loan interest rate.

 Student loan interest rates may appear complicated at the outset.
-By learning how student loan interest rates work, you are able to equip yourself with the tools necessary to pay less interest in the long run.
-By making extra payments when you have the money or by refinancing your student loans, you can make sure that you’re not paying any more than you have to.
+By learning how student loan interest rates work, you can equip yourself with the tools necessary to pay less interest.
+By making extra payments or by refinancing your loans, you can assure that you’re not paying more than required.